FDA Daily Values: RDI vs DRV

 Overview

 This guide focuses specifically on United States of America implementation of recommended daily intakes through FDA regulations.
-For a broader understanding of the universal concept of recommended intakes across different countries, see Recommended Daily Intakes.
+For a broader understanding of the universal concept of recommended intakes, see Recommended Daily Intakes.

 US-Specific Context